-The Property:
+The Property

-The property, Unit 12 of the Merrion Shopping Centre consists of a 330 square foot unit used as a boutique and has a 22.5 foot frontage to one of the malls known as Nutley Mall.
+The property, Unit 14 of the Merrion Shopping Centre consists of a 190 square foot unit used as a jeweller.
+It is a corner unit at the junction of the Malls.
 Merrion Shopping Centre is located at the junction of Nutley Lane and Merrion Road with frontage onto both.
 It is across the road from St. Vincents Hospital.
 Stage one of the development was built as a supermarket and seven units, in 1987, all of which were purchased.
-Stage two was developed in 1989/90, consisting of an extension to the shopping mall on the ground floor and two 4- storey office blocks over.
+Stage two was developed in 1989/90, consisting of an extension to the shopping mall on the ground floor and two 4-storey office blocks over.
 The subject property is one of the units built in the second phase.
 The anchor tenant in the centre is Quinnsworth.
-The unit is held on 35/5 FRI lease at £13,200 per annum from April 1991.
-The lease provides for the payment by lessee of a proportion of the service charge equal to that which the R.V. of the unit compared to the total R.V. of all the Merrion retail units.
+The unit is held on 35/5 FRI lease at £7,600 per annum from April 1990.
+The lease provides for the payment by lessee of a proportion of the service charge equal to that which the R.V. of the unit bears to the total R.V. of all the Merrion retail units.

-Valuation History:
+Valuation History

-The Rateable Valuation of the subject property was reduced from £75 to £70 at first appeal stage under Section 20 of the Valuation (Ireland) Act, 1852 which gives the Commissioner power to alter the valuation of any other hereditament against which there was no appeal but, which may appear to him to be similarly circumstanced with those appeals which have been made, in order to render the valuation of every hereditament comprised in such list proportionate and uniform.
+The Rateable Valuation of the subject property was reduced from £43 to £40 at first appeal stage under Section 20 of the Valuation (Ireland) Act, 1852 which gives the Commissioner power to alter the valuation of any other hereditament against which there was no appeal but, which may appear to him to be similarly circumstanced with those appeals which have been made, in order to render the valuation of every hereditament comprised in such list proportionate and uniform.
 It is against this determination of the Commissioner of Valuation at first appeal stage that the appeal now lies with the Tribunal.

-Written Submissions:
+Written Submissions